Spirit in the Land

 The exhibition will be on view at the Nasher Museum of Art at Duke University from February 16 to July 9, 2023.

 The 136-page fully illustrated paperback catalogue was designed by Julie Klugman Braude.
-Spirit in the Land is distributed by Duke University Press and available for purchase at the Nasher Museum Store.
+Spirit in the Land is distributed by Duke University Press and available for purchase in person at the Nasher Museum Store.
+Shop online.